 The fact that North Korea currently has nuclear weapons makes things worse for the Korean peninsula.
-Its nuclear warheads stand at less than 10 while its neighbor, South Korea, has none.
+Its nuclear warheads stand at fewer than 10 while its neighbor, South Korea, has none.
 South Korea has the potential of developing nuclear weapon but are currently not showing any interest.

 Countries With Nuclear Weapons

-|Rank||Country||Size of Nuclear Arsenal|
+|Rank||Country||Number of Nuclear Weapons|